wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/access-cloud-sustainability/includes/exercise-access-data-adal.md

     }
     ```

-3. Replace the **Enter dataverse environment endpoint** here placeholder with the URL that you previously retrieved in this exercise.
+3. Replace the **Enter Dataverse environment endpoint** here placeholder with the URL that you previously retrieved in this exercise.
 4. Replace the **Enter App ID here** placeholder with the app registration ID that you previously copied in this exercise.
 5. Add the following [NuGet packages](/nuget/consume-packages/install-use-packages-visual-studio/?azure-portal=true):